ouafi98/project-230/README.md

 video demonstrating the solution can be found here https://youtu.be/S1a9L4clW38

-Need at least Matlab R2021a to work, sorry for the older releases.
+Need at least Matlab R2021a to work (just clone the repo and run the project, the flip at t=10s), sorry for the older releases.

 PS: the solution here is functional but the simulink need to be clean a bit.